-The directors of the company anticipate that the application of AASB 15 in the future may have an impact on the amounts reported and disclosures made in the company's financial statements.
-However, it is not practicable to provide a reasonable estimate of the effect of AASB 15 until the company undertakes a detailed review.
+The directors of the Company anticipate that the application of AASB 15 in the future may have an impact on the amounts reported and disclosures made in the Company's financial statements.
+Management conducted an assessment in 2016 and determined that Mind is compliant with this standard and the impact will be negligible.